vatpac-technology/sops/docs/controller-skills/SepStandards.md

 ![Oceanic](../../oceanic/assets/Oceanic.png)
 </figure>

 Longitudinal separation shall only be applied between aircraft on same or reciprocal tracks.
-There is an exception to this rule where a 15 minute standard may be used for crossing tracks.

 Longitudinal time separation must be established by using pilot estimates and ensuring that the time between two aircraft is equal or greater than the longitudinal time separation minimum.